ZEN-universe/ZEN-garden/docs/files/zen_garden_in_detail/configurations.rst

 For linear optimization problems, the dual variables can be computed and saved by selecting ``save_duals=True``.
 Saving the duals helps understand the optimality of the solution, but it also strongly increases the file size of the output files.
+Reduced costs can be saved by setting ``save_reduced_costs=True``.
+This can increase significantly the file size of output files.
 The parameters of the optimization problem can be saved by selecting ``save_parameters=True``.
 If you only want to save specific parameters, you can specify them in the ``selected_saved_parameters`` list.
-The same applies to the variables and duals, which can be specified in the ``selected_saved_variables`` and ``selected_saved_duals`` lists, respectively.
+The same applies to the variables, duals and reduced costs, which can be specified in the ``selected_saved_variables``, ``selected_saved_duals``, and ``selected_saved_reduced_costs`` lists, respectively.
 The name of the duals corresponds to the name of the constraints.

 .. note::

-    Non-selected parameters, variables, and duals are not saved.
-We recommend to only use the option to skip saving parameters, variables, and duals if you are sure that you do not need them.
+    Non-selected parameters, variables, reduced costs and duals are not saved.
+    We recommend to only use the option if you are sure that you do not need them.
     The visualization platform may not work properly if you do not save the parameters and variables.

 You can analyze the numerics of your optimization problem via ``analyze_numerics``.
 In addition, a scaling algorithm is available.
 Per